rosshemsley/simple-nn/README.md

 # simple-nn

-A simple C++11 Neural Network library.
+A standalone bare-bones neural network library in C++11.
 A project to get better at NNs.

 ### Requirements